 Credit Score Analysis By Underwriters During Mortgage Process

-This BLOG On Credit Score Analysis By Underwriters During Mortgage Process Was UPDATED On November 20th, 2018
+This Article Is About The Credit Score Analysis By Underwriters During Mortgage Process

 Two factors that determine whether or not borrowers qualify for mortgages are the following:

-- Credit Scores and payment history in past 12 months
+- Credit Scores and payment history in the past 12 months

 - Income and meeting the minimum debt to income ratio requirements